 What tools will you use for the analysis?
-What information do you want f from each tool that you plan to use?
-Develop Changes: What changes do you think will it will improve care? help solve the problem and why do you think Change Why do you think it will improve care?
+What information do you want from each tool that you plan to use?
+Dovolon Changes Develop Changes: What changes do you think will help solve improve care? the problem and why do you think it will Change Why do you think it will improve care?